Menu Close

 Postpartum Depression

-Occurring after childbirth, postpartum depression involves intense feelings of sadness, anxiety and exhaustion.
+Occurring after childbirth, involves intense feelings of sadness, anxiety and exhaustion.
 It can affect the ability to care for oneself and the newborn.
-Can affect both parents.
+It can affect both parents.
+Read our resource on perinatal and postnatal mental health.

 Seasonal Affective Disorder (SAD)